merwaaan/merwaaan.github.com/_posts/2012-01-30-generating-random-terrains-value-noise.md

 Height maps have some downsides though.
-As the idea is to extrapolate a third dimension model from two-dimensionnal data, you can only change vertices y coordinates (pull them upward or push them downward).
+As the idea is to extrapolate a third dimension model from two-dimensionnal data, you can only change vertices y-coordinates (pull them upward or push them downward).
 Thus certain features, such as overhangs or caverns are not representable.